 - Use apps: We have cut the cord when it comes to cable.
 We use our Apple TV, which is just like having an iPhone on your TV.
 Download an exercising app that you can play on your TV and get a quick 15–20-minute workout.

 Keeping up with a fitness routine will help with more than weight loss.
 The benefit of working out is that it gets oxygen to the cells, keeps your body working, and gets you energized.

 It is so easy to indulge in all the sweet, alcoholic seasonal drinks such as eggnog.
 Don’t forget to make sure you are staying hydrated.
 Fun fact: According to a 2003 study on the metabolic effects of different water temperatures published by The Journal of Clinical Endocrinology & Metabolism, when you consume liquids that are colder than your core body temperature, your body has to work to warm it up, and it burns extra calories in the process.
 So consider drinking ice water instead of hot chocolate!

 Drinking water can give your immune system a boost and prevent you from getting sick during peak cold and flu season.
 Drinking water can also increase your metabolism and help you feel full longer.
 This in turn could help curb your appetite and enable you to maintain healthy eating habits.

 Get bundled up and come and see us.
 We would love to have you in one of our classes, write a program for you, conduct your assessments, provide training for you, or be here to walk around the track with you.
 Whatever you need from your staff at NIFS, please ask and let us help set the tone for your 2020!

-This blog was written by Rebecca Heck.
+This blog was written by Ashley Duncan, NIFS Program and Weight Loss Coordinator.
 To learn more about the NIFS bloggers, click here.